TITLE 59: MENTAL HEALTH

 ITP − Individual treatment plan.

-Level of Role Functioning − Refers to the client's abilities in critical areas such as vocational, educational, independent living, self-care, and social and family relationships.
-To assess the severity of the impairment in role functioning, scales approved for use include, but are not limited to, the GAF Scale or the CGAS Scale.
+Level of Role Functioning − Refers to the Client's abilities in critical areas such as vocational, educational, independent living, self-care, and social and family relationships.
+To assess the severity of the impairment in role functioning, scales approved for use include, but are not limited to, the CGAS Scale.